 Toll Public Interest Center

-Our school was among the first institutions to require all students to complete 70 hours of public service before graduation.
-In 2000 the Law School was the first school to ever receive the ABA’s Pro Bono Publica Award.
+Our school was among the first in the nation to enact a pro bono requirement.
+All Penn Carey Law JD students must complete at least 70 hours of eligible pro bono work prior to graduation.
+In 2000, the Law School was the inaugural recipient of the American Bar Association’s Pro Bono Publica Award.

-The Toll Public Interest Center (TPIC) is the hub of public service at the Law School.
-TPIC oversees the Law School’s pro bono program, facilitating a wide array of pro bono and public service opportunities that focus on impactful service, personal enrichment, and professional skill development.
-In addition to administering the pro bono graduation requirement, TPIC is home to all of the Law School’s public interest programming, including the Toll Public Interest Scholars program.
+Through its oversight of the pro bono program, TPIC has the opportunity to work with all law students.
+Penn Carey Law offers a broad array of pro bono opportunities that focus on impactful service and professional skill development.
+In addition to administering the pro bono graduation requirement, TPIC is home to all of the Law School’s public interest programming, including the Toll Public Interest Scholars & Fellows Programs and the Public Interest Experience (PIE).

 Launching Public Interest Careers

-TPIC collaborates with the Career Planning & Professionalism Office to help students navigate the challenges facing aspiring public interest lawyers.
+TPIC collaborates with the Career Planning & Professionalism Office to help students successfully launch public interest careers.
 We counsel students about how to identify their career goals and map a clear route to them.
-We also educate students about the many ways to be a public interest lawyer by connecting students to practitioners, including alumni, at public interest organizations around the country.
+We also educate students about the many ways to be a public interest lawyer by connecting students to practitioners, including alumni, at public interest and government organizations around the country.
 TPIC also administers the Law School’s post-graduate fellowships.